Bisphenol A (BPA)

 Updated January 2018

 Why am I being warned about potential exposure to bisphenol A?

 - BPA is a widely used chemical.
 Sources of exposure to BPA include:

 - Some linings that prevent rust, corrosion, and contamination in metal food and drink cans, jar lids, and bottle caps.
-Click here for a list of canned and bottled foods where the can lining or bottle cap or seal was made using BPA.

 - Polycarbonate (PC) plastic items such as some water bottles, water cooler bottles, dishes and utensils, cookware, food storage containers, and electric kettles.